 The monitoring nodes and the failover CommServe host(s) are able to reach the other clients in the network.

 When more than one standby CommServe hosts are available, the standby CommServe host with the most recent database will be used for the failover.
-If all standby CommServe host databases are in synch, the system will fail over to the host that has the lowest Client ID (for example, if Client ID 001, Client ID 002, and Client ID 003 are in synch, the system will fail over to Client ID 001).
+If all standby CommServe host databases are in sync, the system will fail over to the host that has the lowest Client ID (for example, if Client ID 001, Client ID 002, and Client ID 003 are in synch, the system will fail over to Client ID 001).